sroby/f-type-c/README.md

 ## Compiling

+### General

+A simple Makefile is included, so assuming a Unix-style environment with properly installed dependencies, simply run `make` to build.

+See the next sub-sections for platform-specific instructions.

 ### Linux

-Make sure you have the SDL2 devel package installed via your distribution's package manager.
+Make sure you have the SDL2 devel package installed via your distribution's package manager, then use the Makefile to build.

-A simple Makefile is included, just run:

-    $ make

 ### macOS